Woman found dead in Spokane 40 years ago identified through genetic genealogy, but more questions remain

 Waymire, who was 24 at the time of her death, grew up in Spokane.
 She attended Rogers High School, living with her mother and sister after her parents' divorce.

 After Waymire's mother died, the sisters went separate ways and lost contact.
-Waymire was never reported missing and "was described to have a vagabond lifestyle," spending time in both Spokane and Wenatchee, according to the news release.
+Waymire was never reported missing and "was described to have a "vagabond lifestyle," spending time in Spokane and Wenatchee, according to the news release.

 At the time of her death, Waymire was married to Trampas D.L.
 Vaughn, her second husband.
 She had given birth a year or two before her death, according to autopsy results.
 Investigators also have not found any records of Waymire's child or children.

-Note: Editor's Note: This story has been updated to correct the name of Othram.
-Inc. the lab that did the genetic genealogy in this case.